 Lower the heat to its lowest setting to maintain the temperature around 200°F. Pour in the lemon juice and give it a quick stir.

-You should see curds start to form right away, the milk will curdle and separate from the whey, and if not, add an additional tablespoon or two of lemon juice.
+You should see curds start to form right away, the milk will curdle and separate from the whey, and if not, add a tablespoon or two of lemon juice.
 Let sit for 10 minutes.

 Meanwhile, dampen a piece of cheesecloth large enough to fit into a sieve or colander.
 Press the cheesecloth down into the sieve.
 Use a slotted spoon or ladle to gently transfer the curds to the cheesecloth.
 Allow to drain until it reaches the desired consistency.